Commutation of Smyth and Hoare Power Constructions in Well-filtered Dcpos: Introduction

 \section{Introduction}

 Non-deterministic choices are important semantic concepts that offer new insights in designing more powerful programming languages.
 They were originally modeled by the power constructions on the category of domains.
-The most common of these are the Hoare and the Smyth powerdomains \cite{smyth}, which can respectively serve as the denotational semantics for angelic and demoniac non-deterministic choices.
+The most common of these are the Hoare and the Smyth powerdomains \cite{smyth}, which can respectively serve as the denotational semantics for angelic and demonic non-deterministic choices.
 Notably, the Hoare and the Smyth powerdomains also give rise to monads.
-In 1991, Eugenio Moggi showed that, within the category of sets, the collection of all finite sets could serve as denotations for nondeterministic programming languages \cite{moggi}.
+In 1991, E. Moggi showed that, within the category of sets, the collection of all finite sets could serve as denotations for nondeterministic programming languages \cite{moggi}.
 He further proved that this structure forms a monad on the category of sets, thereby linking power constructions with monads.
 Over time, monads have evolved into a fundamental tool for constructing denotational semantic models in functional programming languages.

-In 1969, Jon Beck proposed the notion of the distributive law between two monads defined on the same category \cite{beck}.
-Such a distributivity ensures that the composition of these two monads remains a monad, providing a new approach to establishing denotational semantic models in functional programming languages.
-Moreover, the two composite monads obtained under different composition orders may differ; if they coincide, i.e., the monad functors induce isomorphic mappings on objects, then the monads are said to obey a commutativity law.
+In 1969, J. Beck proposed the notion of the distributive law between two monads defined on the same category \cite{beck}.
+Such a distributive law ensures that the composition of these two monads remains a monad, providing a new approach to establishing denotational semantic models for functional programming languages.
+Moreover, the two composite monads obtained under different composition orders may differ; if they coincide, i.e., the monad functors induce isomorphic mappings on objects, then the monads are said to obey a commutative law.
 Such commutativity ensures that the order of program execution becomes immaterial in computation.
-This practical significance raises two fundamental problems: (1) Across which categories does a distributive law exist between the two denotational semantic models for nondeterministic programming languages-the Hoare power monad and the Smyth power monad?
-(2) Within a specified category, under what conditions are these two monads commutative?
+This practical significance raises two fundamental problems: (1) Across which categories does a distributive law exist between the two denotational semantic models for nondeterministic programming languages -- the Hoare power monad and the Smyth power monad?
+(2) Within a specified category, under what conditions do these two monads commute?